PacoGuy/Sublime-Settings/README.md

 The `Preferences.sublime-settings` file code can replace with no modification into the (Sublime: Preferences: Settings - User) file

-Note: File created on Linux Sublime Text 3, needs to be tested on other environments
+Note- File created on Linux Sublime Text 3, needs to be tested on other environments

-Note: Method to have preferences file automatically modified would be nice
+Note- Method to have preferences file automatically modified would be nice

 Contents of Preferences.sublime-settings:
 ================